rex-enigma/data_structures_and_algorithms_in_dart/lib/trees/binary_based_trees/avl_tree/avl_tree.md

 - To keep binary tree balanced, you'll need a way to **measure the balance of a tree**.
 AVL tree achieves this with ***height*** property in each node.
 The Height of a node is the longest downwards path from that node to a leaf node.
 If a particular child is *null*, its height is considered to be -1.

-- ***relative height*** OR ***balance factor*** is an integer value computed from the difference between the leftChild's height and rightChild's height of an AVLNode.
+- ***relative height*** OR ***balance factor*** is an integer key computed from the difference between the leftChild's height and rightChild's height of an AVLNode.
 This balance factor is used to determine whether a particular AVlNode is balanced, if the balance factor is not within the range {-1,0,1}, rotations are performed to restore balance.
 A balanceFactor of 2 or -2 or something more extreme indicates an unbalanced tree.
 By checking after each insertion or deletion, you can guarantee that it will never be more extreme than a magnitude of two.

 - Although more than one AVLNode may have a bad balancing factor, balancing **procedure** only needs to be performed on the bottom most AVLNode containing the invalid balance factor.